MatthieuAUBERT/MatthieuAUBERT.github.io/Projects/SchoolProjects/Glitch.md

 Understanding all of that AND corresponding to the art direction was the challenge.
 I worked on creating particles effects that corresponds to the Towers, the Traps, the Environment of the world, the player's action and his avatar, enemies responses...

-What was simple was having the validation of my art director.
+What was "simple" was having the validation of my art director.
 We have a heavily stylized game that I understand pretty fast.

+Here's some effects I developed :